Probate Q&A Series

 • Loan number and original promissory note

-Written notice triggers SBA review of your request to assume the loan.
+Written notice triggers SBA review of your request regarding the loan.

 3. Submit an Assumption Request